Respiratory therapist: Taiwan

-In Taiwan, the respiratory therapist is one of the allied health professionals who need minimum four-years Bachelor of Science in respiratory therapy (Care) for the license.
-According to the Health Professionals Act and Respiratory Therapist Act lawed in 2002, respiratory therapists require "Senior Professional and Technical Examinations" by the Ministry of Examination to get the license.
+In Taiwan, the respiratory therapist is one of the allied health professionals who need a minimum four-year Bachelor of Science in respiratory therapy (care) for the license.
+According to the Health Professionals Act and Respiratory Therapist Act of 2002, respiratory therapists require "Senior Professional and Technical Examinations" by the Ministry of Examination to get the license.

-Most respiratory therapists in Taiwan participate in adult, neonatal and pediatric ICU care for artificial airway maintenance, invasive or non-invasive ventilation management, aerosol therapy, oxygen therapy, inhaled Nitric oxide therapy, CPR, chest physiotherapy, artery blood gas analysis, pulmonary rehabilitation, and lung expansion therapy, etc.
+Most respiratory therapists in Taiwan participate in adult, neonatal and pediatric ICU care for artificial airway maintenance, invasive or non-invasive ventilation management, aerosol therapy, oxygen therapy, inhaled nitric oxide therapy, CPR, chest physiotherapy, artery blood gas analysis, pulmonary rehabilitation, and lung expansion therapy.

-Some respiratory therapists also will be available in PFT (Pulmonary Function Testing) room or RCC (Respiratory Care Center) and RCW (Respiratory Care Ward) built for focusing on difficult-weaning patients' ventilator weaning.
-Moreover, after 5 years of experience in hospital, respiratory therapists can set up a home respiratory care office by themselves.
+Some respiratory therapists are available in pulmonary function testing rooms, respiratory care centers, and respiratory care wards.
+After five years of experience in hospital, respiratory therapists can set up a home respiratory care office by themselves.

-Nowadays, there are five colleges with the Department of Respiratory Therapy including Chang Gung University, Taipei Medical University, Kao Hsiung Medical University, Chang Gung University of Science and Technology (ChiaYi Campus), and Fu Jen Catholic University.
+There are five colleges with the Department of Respiratory Therapy including Chang Gung University, Taipei Medical University, Kao Hsiung Medical University, Chang Gung University of Science and Technology (ChiaYi Campus), and Fu Jen Catholic University.

 Yemen

-Respiratory care in Yemen has started in 2005 and the profession has accredited by Yemeni Medical Council in 2020 as one of allied medical professions.
+Respiratory care in Yemen started in 2005.
+It was accredited by Yemeni Medical Council in 2020 as one of the allied medical professions.

-Respiratory care professionals need to complete either minimum three years Associate of Science in Respiratory Care or four-years Bachelor of Science in respiratory care (BsRC) for the license called YRCLE. there are currently 3 accredited programs in bachelor degree and one postgraduate program as master of science in respiratory care in Yemen.
+Respiratory care professionals need to complete either a minimum three-year Associate of Science in Respiratory Care or four-year Bachelor of Science in respiratory care (BsRC) for the license called YRCLE.
+There are currently three accredited programs in bachelor degree and one postgraduate program as master of science in respiratory care in Yemen.

-Yemen has joined International Council For Respiratory care in 2020 as the third Arabic country after Saudi Arabia & UAE.
-It has currently full member of International Council For Respiratory care and Saleem N. Hamilah, BS, RCP, FNIV, MsRC is the official governor for Yemen.
+Yemen joined the International Council For Respiratory care in 2020 as the third Arabic country, after Saudi Arabia and UAE.
+It is currently a full member of International Council For Respiratory care.
+Saleem N. Hamilah, BS, RCP, FNIV, MsRC is the official governor for Yemen.

-Respiratory Care Services Administration

-The Respiratory Care Services Administration (RCSA) is a governmental administration at Yemen's Ministry of Public Health & Population established in July 2019.
+The Respiratory Care Services Administration (RCSA) is a governmental administration at Yemen's Ministry of Public Health & Population, established in July 2019.

-Yemeni Association For Respiratory Care

-The Yemeni Association for Respiratory Care (YARC) is a non profit organization and is the only professional organization supporting Respiratory Care in the Yemen.
-In addition to attempting to help respiratory therapists nationally and locally, the YARC is trying to promote the profession as a whole to increase interest and membership.
-The YARC established in 2017.
+The Yemeni Association for Respiratory Care (YARC) is a non profit organization and is the only professional organization supporting respiratory care in Yemen.
+In addition to attempting to help respiratory therapists nationally and locally, YARC is trying to promote the profession as a whole to increase interest and membership.
+It was established in 2017.